UAWJDASWUI/Sonic-in-Paper-Minecraft/README.md

+Sonic in Paper Minecraft is a mod created by Potater234 for Paper Minecraft by Griffpatch.
+It adds Sonic as a playable character with his own characteristics, and quality of life improvements (controller support, transparent HUD, etc) and more.
 Not affiliated with Microsoft or SEGA.